LEARNAcademy/syllabus/Rails-M/02rails_activerecord_relationships.md

-# ActiveRecord One-to-Many Relationships
+# Active Record One-to-Many Relationships

 ## Read the Docs
-There is a lot to ActiveRecord relationships.
-Read the documentation to see all the ways that ActiveRecord can [help you leverage the power of SQL relationships](https://guides.rubyonrails.org/association_basics.html)
+There is a lot to Active Record relationships.
+Read the documentation to see all the ways that Active Record can [help you leverage the power of SQL relationships](https://guides.rubyonrails.org/association_basics.html)

 ## Set Up Table